Four Best Practices for a Modern Virtual Sales Call

 1) Preparation + Practice = Mutual Respect

 The first – and possibly most – important element for any sales call is the research.
 This is true for both in-person and virtual meetings.
 You ought to know both professional and personal details like where your prospect went to school, what they studied, where they’ve worked previously, what they work on at their current company and how your solution would fit into their overall business challenges.
-We do this not just because it’s good practice, but because it’s respectful of the prospect’s most valuable asset: their time.
+We do this not just because it’s good sales best practice, but because it’s respectful of the prospect’s most valuable asset: their time.

 In addition to basic research, though, you’ll need to know your prospect’s virtual preferences.